jpvelez/restaurant_inspection_analysis/README.md

 only a 3% chance (**p = 0.031**) that we would see a difference in means as big or bigger than .19 due to random chance.
 That satisfies our confidence level of 95% - it is really unlikely that the observed result is due to chance.

-The full write up of the analysis findings is [here](https://github.com/jpvelez/restaurant_inspection_analysis/blob/master/analysis/findings.pdf).
+The full write-up of the analysis findings can be found [here](https://github.com/jpvelez/restaurant_inspection_analysis/blob/master/analysis/findings.pdf).

 ## Why Findings Are Solid